Builders have moved on site at Delapre Abbey in Northampton, to start a £6 million project to restore the 900 year old building.Read the full story ›

-A former chaplain with Cambridgeshire Police is due to be sentenced after admitting possessing indecent images of children.
+A former chaplain with Cambridgeshire Police has been jailed for 15 months after admitting possessing indecent images of children.

 62-year-old Stephen Talbot, from Little Downham near Ely, resigned as chaplain for the Cambridgeshire Constabulary on October 1st, and was arrested the same day.

 He admitted making 14 indecent images of children ranging from category A to C and possessing four category C indecent images of children.

 Talbot also admitted a charge of intending to perverting the course of justice by removing a hard drive from his computer, smashing it and depositing it in bins.

 Detective superintendent Gary Ridgway, head of the Public Protection Unit, said: “Some images found on Talbot’s computer were at the highest level and his deliberate act to destroy further evidence means we will never know the true extent of his offending.